Pinky Tomlin: Later life

 Largely retired from show business by the mid-1950s, Tomlin pursued his longtime interest in geology, which he had studied as an undergraduate at the University of Oklahoma.
 That interest soon led to his establishing "Pinky Tomlin Oil Properties", an oil- and gas-drilling company that he headquartered in Beverly Hills.
 He sold the successful enterprise in 1970, although he remained peripherally involved in the oil and gas businesses until a few years before his death.
 He also occasionally performed after his retirement at charity events in Los Angeles, being especially active in the Beverly Hills Rotary Club.
 He appeared periodically as well on television.
 On February 27, 1958, for example, Tomlin competed as a contestant on an episode of Groucho Marx's televised quiz program You Bet Your Life.
 He sang on that episode, at Groucho's request, "The Object of My Affection".

-Fifteen years later, the song was used in the soundtrack of the hit movie Paper Moon and was featured in the film's accompanying soundtrack album (Paramount PAS 1012 [LP]) The song's title was also used for Tomlin's autobiography, The Object of My Affection, which was published in 1981.
+In 1963 Pinky Tomlin came out of retirement to re-record several of his old hits in modern, high-fidelity sound.
+Nelson Riddle led the orchestra on these sessions.
+The album Country Boy, featuring 12 songs, was issued by Richard Vaughn's Arvee Records in 1963.
+Ten years later, Tomlin's 1934 recording of "The Object of My Affection" was heard in the hit movie Paper Moon and was featured in the film's accompanying soundtrack album (Paramount PAS 1012 [LP]) The song's title was also used for Tomlin's autobiography, The Object of My Affection, published in 1981.